 PCI has operated in Malawi since 2007, when it began activities by leading an innovative Global Development Alliance initiative to strengthen aquaculture value chains for fish farmers and other related micro, small and medium enterprises in the southern Zomba River basin.
-Since that time, PCI has expanded its efforts to include important initiatives in HIV/AIDS care and prevention; food security; maternal, newborn and child health and nutrition; women’s empowerment; and disaster prevention, response and mitigation.
+Since that time, PCI has expanded its efforts to include important initiatives in HIV/AIDS prevention, treatment and care and support; food security; maternal, newborn and child health and nutrition; women’s empowerment; vulnerability reduction among adolescent girls and young women; and disaster prevention, response and mitigation.

-In 2009, in partnership with Catholic Relief Services (CRS), PCI helped initiate the integrated Wellness and Agriculture for Life Advancement (WALA) program in Southern Malawi’s Balaka and Machinga districts.
-Designed to improve maternal and child health, nutritional status, and food security for over 200,000 vulnerable households, this five-year program is providing farmers with training, tools and inputs required to grow high-yield crops using conservation agriculture techniques and small-scale irrigation systems to improve depleted soils and extend growing seasons.
-Mother and Father Care Groups promote improved health and nutrition behaviors at the community and household levels.
-Additionally, PCI is providing training to help communities start and manage savings and loan groups to support women’s empowerment and leadership development, entrepreneurship and other productive investments in the health and welfare of families and communities.
+Since 2009, PCI has implemented integrated food security programs in Southern Malawi’s Balaka and Machinga districts.
+Designed to improve maternal and child health, nutritional status, and food security for vulnerable households, these projects have provided farmers with training, tools and inputs required to grow high-yield crops using conservation agriculture techniques, small-scale irrigation systems to improve depleted soils and extend growing seasons, innovative livestock rearing and pass-on systems, and training of para-veterinarians with linkages to private sector drug suppliers.
+Mother and Father Care Groups promote improved health and nutrition practices at the community and household levels.
+Additionally, PCI provides training to help communities start and manage savings and loan groups to support women’s empowerment and leadership development, entrepreneurship, and other productive investments in the health and welfare of families and communities.